George Soule (Mayflower passenger): In Plymouth Colony

 In 1623, the Division of Land at Plymouth provided one acre for George Soule between the property of "Frances" Cooke and "Mr. Isaak" Allerton.

 About 1626, George Soule married a woman by the name of Mary.
 It is known that the only Mary in Plymouth who was then unmarried was Mary Bucket (Buckett).
 In 1623, "Marie" Buckett, as a single woman, had received one acre of land.

 In 1626 George Soule was one of twenty-seven Purchasers involved with the colony joint-stock company which afterwards was turned over to the control of senior colony members.
 That group was called Undertakers, and were made up of such Pilgrim leaders as Bradford, Standish and Allerton initially, who were later joined by other leaders Winslow, Brewster, Howland, Alden, Prence and others from London who were former Merchant Adventurers.
 On the agreement, dated 26 October 1626, his name appears as "Georg Soule."

 In the 1627 Division of Cattle, George and Mary Soule and their first son Zachariah (all with the recorded surname of "Sowle") were listed with the Richard Warren family.
 They were allotted several animals that arrived on the ship Jacob, probably in 1625.

 Historic records indicate Soule became a freeman prior to 1632/33 (Johnson) or was on the 1633 list of freemen.

 In 1633/34 Soule (as "Sowle") was taxed at the lowest rate which indicates that his estate was without much significance.

-Per Plymouth records, Soule's life with his family appears to have been lived quietly in a Puritan home – obtaining some land holdings through the years which he would later provide for his large family.
-He was never involved in any criminal or civil court dispute and did participate in a number of public service situations, one being his volunteering to fight in the Pequot War in 1637, which was over before the Plymouth company could get organized.
+Per Plymouth records, Soule's life with his family appears to have been lived quietly in a Puritan home—obtaining some land holdings through the years which he would later provide for his large family.
+He was never involved in any criminal or civil court dispute and did participate in a number of public service situations, one being his volunteering to fight in the Pequot War in 1637, which was over before the Plymouth company could get organised.